TRENDING

 Black Mirror

-Considering the current political climate, it could be interesting satire to imagine an irreverent animated bear being elected to public office.
+Considering the current political climate, it could be an interesting form of satire to imagine an irreverent animated bear being elected to public office.
 However, the potential of this premise is wasted in a simplistic, condescending, and tired development.
 Brooker’s main flaw here is his tendency to generalize and oversimplify, resulting in what I consider to be the only truly mediocre Black Mirror episode.
 Even if some episodes fail to develop their ideas or tone properly, or come across as too unhinged, condescending, or alarmist, I will always defend the show’s ability to raise thought-provoking issues and spark internal debate about the moral messages conveyed in its episodes.

 Besides, any series that encourages viewers to critically analyze society is always welcome.